Versace glams up camouflage with animal prints for next spring

 In show notes, she dubbed her utility jackets "the new daywear essential".

-Animal prints, energized with such bright colors as acid yellow, green, purple and orange, appeared in camouflage-like form on an array of creations.
+Animal prints, energised with such bright colours as acid yellow, green, purple and orange, appeared in camouflage-like form on an array of creations.

 Versace put the print on luxurious zip-up jackets, tops, trousers and dresses, some tied at the shoulder or hip.
 Skirts were slashed at the thigh and other dresses were in leather.